ATTODataPortal/Documents-1/HowTo/HowToSearch.md

 ### 1.3 Filter and sorting options in the dataset table

-The table in the center of the page lists all searchable data sets and publications based on the account settings (e.g., guest or member).
-The table shows the ID, title, project as well as start and end date of the datasets.
+The table in the center of the page lists all searchable datasets and publications based on the account settings (e.g., guest or member).
+The table shows by default the ID, type, title, project as well as start and end date of the datasets.
 With a right-click on the header, the selection of the columns is changeable.
-Further, the type (dataset or publication) and the abstract can be shown.
+Additionally the contact person and the abstract can be shown.

 If you are using the search options (1) free text search or (2)